Jane2019/School-work/Finance analysis/README.md

 ## Table of contents

   - Objective
-    - Calculate the PIO score using 9 criterion for each stock each day downloaded from WRDS
+    - Calculate the Piotroski(PIO) score using 9 KPIs for each stock each day downloaded from WRDS
     - Build Random Forest classifier regarding whether the daily return is positive or negative
     - Compare the results with the PIO score calculated by ratios